Fermionic S-matrix and cosmological correlators: T-violation at O(H): Fermions in de Sitter: Cosmological correlators and S-matrix

 \subsection{In-In $=$ In-Out for fermions}

-It has been argued recently in \cite{pajer, smatrixmarathon} that in-in correlators can be computed by an equivalent method of in-out correlators where a CPP is glued to the EPP as shown in fig. (\ref{fig: pajer in-out}).
+It has been argued recently in \cite{pajer, smatrixmarathon} that in-in correlators can be computed using the in-out formalism where a CPP is glued to the EPP as shown in fig. (\ref{fig: pajer in-out}).
 Equivalence is shown when the system is closed (in our example, no poles in the lower half of the complex-$\tau$ plane) and does not have any IR divergences at $\tau \to 0$.

 We use the same primed convention as given in \cite{pajer} to exclude the spatial momentum conserving Dirac delta function, i.e.,

 Now, there are two ways to calculate the time-ordered correlator: the in-in correlator and the in-out correlator.
 Consider the product $\mathcal{O}(\{\tau, \vec{x}\})$ of a set of local operators inserted at positions $\{\tau_a, \vec{x}_a\}$ for $a = 1,\dots,n$.
 Then the in-in correlator is defined as